The best affordable luxury riads in Marrakech

 Unique feature: dipping pools are all well and good, but rarely can you actually immerse yourself in them.
 Which is why the hot tub on the roof terrace here is such a fab idea!

 Tucked away in a quiet alleyway in the medina, this riad is small and intimate, and the lively owner is often on hand to give you tips about visiting the city.
-The food is excellent (we always recommend you eat at least once in your riad, it really is the best food in town!) and the vivid style is quite stunning.
+The food is excellent (we always recommend you eat at least once in your riad, it really is the best food in town!) and the vivid and colourful style is quite stunning.

 Best for: guests who like a bit of peace and quiet away from the noise of the main square